Warranty and Care

 Bow strings are not warranted.

 I put my heart and soul into every aspect of your new bow’s production; from carefully selecting the tree, to splitting the staves, seasoning the wood, and uncovering the beauty that lies beneath the bark.
-Each piece of wood has its own challenges, character and personality.
+Each piece of wood has its own challenges, character and aesthetic.
 Your longbow is truly one-of-a-kind.

 The shape of the Organic Archery longbow is inspired by the Meare Heath bow, a Neolithic artifact uncovered in Somerset and carbon dated to 4,600 years old.
 There are few connections to our past as hunter-gatherers and to the woods we cherish that are deeper than going afield with a wooden bow and arrows.
 Your new weapon was once a living, breathing thing.
 May it serve you well and strengthen your bond to this beautiful Earth and all its creatures.